Updated: Apr 29

 I knew if I didn’t organize my trip in that manner down to the last action step, it could lead to poor time management which equals chaos and anxiety.
 Chaos and anxiety with two babies?
 No Bueno.

 My pre - scheduled car service pick up in Delhi Airport.
 A convenience if you’re not driving.

 Maximize Your Outfits:

 I pack minimal, staple, items that can be worn multiple ways to prevent over-packing.
 I also do this to ensure everything fits in my carry-on so I don’t have to check in my luggage if that is my goal.
 I thoroughly hate the feeling of arriving at my destination only to find my luggage did not make it.
 So I try my best if possible to use my carry-on luggage.
 If I know ill be doing some shopping at my destination then I may pack in a bigger suitcase so I’ll have room for my purchases.
 I could also simply buy another suitcase at my destination.
 I maximize my outfits by packing “uniform style”.
 3 to 5 white and black tees, two pair of pants/skirt and a blazer can go a long way and takes up very little space in my suitcase.
-You may add a couple of scarfs to dress up those T-shirts and blazer combos too.
-I personally use a statement necklace as opposed to a scarf to give my uniform an added impact.
+I personally like to use a statement necklace or "made you look" shoes to give my "uniform" an added impact.
 This works perfect for me on work travel as well.
 I don’t want to overthink what I’m wearing.

 I want my focus to be more on the business at hand.

 Work Travel Basics

 I‘m not just speaking of a pro-active flight check in, but also in regards to where you’ll be staying.